 That’s right.
 All the FDA-approved chemical active ingredients used in the US today belong to the FDA’s third group, which means that the FDA would need additional data to determine that sunscreens with these ingredients would be safe and effective.

-The FDA is now collecting data and will come up with a final ruling later in 2019.
-Until then the regulation doesn’t change, but consumers should of course use their common sense.
+- Until then the regulation doesn’t change, but consumers should of course use their common sense.

 In May 2019, scientists at the FDA’s Center for Drug Evaluation and Research (CDER) researched what happens when commercially available sunscreens are used as directed by the product label.
 They selected sunscreens with common chemical filters (avobenzone, oxybenzone, octocrylene, and ecamsule).
 24 volunteers applied sunscreen a couple of times every day, for 4 days, and their blood samples were tested daily for a week to see if any of these 4 active ingredients had penetrated the skin and reached the bloodstream.

 The researchers found that all 4 ingredients reached the bloodstream of the participants at high concentrations.
 How high?
 By the end of the first day the concentrations already exceeded the FDA’s “safety waiver threshold”.
 That’s a threshold above which toxicology assessment including systemic carcinogenicity and additional developmental and reproductive studies must be carried out.
 The concentrations remained above that threshold even on the 7th day, 3 days after the last sunscreen application: in the case of oxybenzone it was then still over 40 times greater than the threshold.
 The full results were published in the Journal of the American Medical Association and have been covered by the international media.